JuliaIO/AVSfldIO.jl/README.md

 ### AVS external format

-Now suppose you have stored the above sinogram data in a binary file named, say, `sino.dat` with some home-brew header in it that consists of, say, 1999 bytes.
+Now suppose you have stored the above array data in a binary file named, say, `sino.dat` with some home-brew header in it that consists of, say, 1999 bytes.